vargavd/easy-carousel/README.md

 Easy Carousel
 ===================

-Image slideshow and carousel plugin for jQuery.
-You target the wrapper where the images are.
+Image slideshow and carousel plugin for jQuery with lightbox feature.

+*Use:* You target the wrapper where the images are.
 Everything will be removed inside the wrapper, and the plugin will build its own DOM.

 Features
 -------------